sarahbohr/AbsoluteBeginnerProjects/README.md

 # Learn By Doing
 A repo for brand new devs who are looking for great fundamental practice projects.
-Excellent tutorials and awesome repos welcome - submit your PR!
+Excellent tutorials and awesome repos welcome - submit your PR (pull request)!
+Not sure how to do a PR?
+[Here are some good instructions](https://www.gun.io/blog/how-to-github-fork-branch-and-pull-request), or you can dm the link to [ssbcodes](https://twitter.com/ssbcodes) on Twitter.

 A good Absolute Beginner Project:
 - **is free** with no sign-in needed